Varg Vikernes: Life after prison

-Vikernes was one of the recipients of far-right terrorist Anders Behring Breivik's manifesto, which Breivik sent out before launching the 2011 Norway attacks, killing 77 people.
-Although Vikernes condemned Breivik's actions, this drew the attention of the French authorities.
+Vikernes came to the attention of French authorities after receiving a copy of far-right terrorist Anders Behring Breivik's manifesto, which Breivik sent out before launching the 2011 Norway attacks, killing 77 people.
+Vikernes wrote on his blog that he agreed with many of Breivik's views, but that he suspected Breivik was actually part of a Jewish conspiracy.